 The New York Declaration emphasizes that absolute certainty about consciousness is not required to give moral consideration to animals.
 There are strong reasons to think many invertebrates are conscious, and a realistic possibility of sentience creates an obligation to avoid doing things that might harm them.
 The declaration’s recognition of possible invertebrate sentience creates an urgent need for more safe studies to understand what might harm or help them.
 This research is critical to informing evidence-based policies to protect their welfare.

 While the declaration is an important milestone, the case for invertebrate sentience is not new.
 Philosophers and activists have long argued for the moral consideration of invertebrates based on their capacity for subjective experience, and the 2012 Cambridge Declaration on Consciousness recognized the likelihood of consciousness in many nonhuman animals.
-The New York Declaration is more conservative than the Cambridge Declaration about consciousness in vertebrates like fishes and reptiles and in cephalopods (octopuses).
-The Cambridge Declaration includes this (unfortunately, in a footnote): “it is indisputable that all vertebrates, including fish and reptiles do possess the neurological substrates of consciousness, and that there is further very strong evidence to support that invertebrates, including but not limited to decapod crustaceans, cephalopod mollusks, and insects, also do.”
+The Cambridge Declaration, which was written as the summary of the Francis Crick Memorial Conference, makes a stronger statement about octopus sentience, and further includes this in a footnote: “While it is indisputable that all vertebrates, including fish and reptiles do possess the neurological substrates of consciousness, and that there is further very strong evidence to support that invertebrates, including but not limited to decapod crustaceans, cephalopod mollusks, and insects, also do, only octopuses were explicitly named because there was a scientific presentation on them at the conference.”

 What’s new in the New York Declaration is the growing mainstream recognition of this possibility and its ethical implications.